-Student Superviso r Agency Date Evaluation
+Student Supervisor Agency Date Evaluation

-SUMMATIVE FEEDBACK PASS/FAIL
+SUMMATIVE FEEDBACK

-Assessment Method
+PASS/FAIL

-The following evaluation is s based on a ssessment of f the student using these r nethods (Tick all ap opropriate)

-☐ Discussion of Supervi ision ☐ Direct (Observation ☐ Assessment Use of DVD: Yes ☐ No ☐
+Assessment Method The following evaluation is based on a ssessment of the student using these n nethods (Tick all appropriate) Discussion of Supervision Direct Observation ☐ Assessment Use of DVD: Yes ☐ No ☐

+Overall Recommendation:

-Overall Recommendation Acceptable Standard : PASS
+Acceptable Standard

-The student is deemed to counselling practice and be nd application to
+The student is deemed to have achieved a satisfactory or better level of knowledge, skills and application to counselling practice and behaves in an ethical and professional manner at all times.

-Remediation Required [
+Remediation Required

+PASS

-The student is advised to to to be planned by UQ Acastudent at a joint meeting):
+The student is advised to undertake a remedial program that is designed to address the following specific areas (to be planned by UQ Academic Coordinator for the course in consultation with the agency supervisor and the student at a joint meeting):

-1.

-2.

-3.

-4.5.

-6.

-Requirement Comments/Details PASS/FAIL COUNSELLING RELATIONSHIP Can demonstrate communication of c qualities: ore Empathy - understanding clie from their point of view, being withem in their world) Non-critical acceptance - being a to suspend judgement and critici listen by giving complete attention that clients feels valued themselves sm, 3.
-Genuineness - the ability willingness to be open, real consistent in relationships clients, prepared to give time attention, not wanting to manipu or patronise the clients.
-Clients they are with a real person, someone in a professional role. and vith and ate eel EVEL OF ATION ExpLoration Enables clients to explore from t frame of reference and to then focus specific concerns, demonstrated thro attention giving, listening and ac listening. on igh NEW UNDERSTANDING Enables clients to help to see themsel and their situations in new perspecti and to focus on what they might do cope more effectively.
-They are helpersee what strengths and resources to might use.
-Demonstrated through all skills used in exploration and communication of deeper emparate understanding, helping clients recognise themes, giving information immediacy and goal setting to I to ney the the hic to
+Requirement Comments/Details PASS/FAIL со UNSELLING RELATIONSHIP n demonstrate communication of core lities: 1.
+Empathy - understanding clients from their point of view, being with them in their world) 2.
+Non-critical acceptance - being able to suspend judgement and criticism, listen by giving complete attention, so that clients feels valued for themselves 3.
+Genuineness - the ability and willingness to be open, real and consistent in relationships with clients, prepared to give time and attention, not wanting to manipulate or patronise the clients.
+Clients feel they are with a real person, not someone in a professional role.
+EXI PLORATION fran spe atte liste ables clients to explore from their ne of reference and to then focus on policific concerns, demonstrated through ention giving, listening and active ening.
+NE W UNDERSTANDING and cop see mig skill con und reco ables clients to help to see themselves I their situations in new perspectives I to focus on what they might do to be more effectively.
+They are helped to a what strengths and resources they th use.
+Demonstrated through all the ls used in exploration and the munication of deeper empathic lerstanding, helping clients to ognise themes, giving information, hediacy and goal setting

 Requirement Comments/Details PASS/FAIL ACTION (IF APPROPRIATE) Clients are helped to consider possible ways to act, to look at consequences, to plan action and to implement and evaluate it, demonstrated through all the skills used in exploration, new understanding and creative thinking, "brain showers", problem solving and decision making.
-PROFESSIONAL WORKING PERSONA Good communication within the Agency-punctuality, regular attendance for the two full days a week during University semesters, respectful working relationships and practices with staff and visitors.
+PROFESSIONAL WORKING PERSONA Good communication within the Agency- punctuality, regular attendance for the two full days a week during University semesters, respectful working relationships and practices with staff and visitors.
 SUPERVISION Supervisee takes part willingly in a Novice Supervisory Alliance and makes use of structured supervision.
-The supervisee prepares appropriately for the supervision session, demonstrating evidence of reflective practice, and insight into potential issues of transference and counter-transference.
+The supervisee prepares appropriately for the supervision session, demonstrating evidence of reflective practice, and insight into potential issues of transference and counter- transference.
 The supervisee also demonstrates the ability to receive constructive feedback which is then incorporated into future practice.